MaryamAsgarinezhad/obsidian/Linux/Bash Script.md

 sudo systemctl enable postgresql  # Enable PostgreSQL service to start on boot
 ```

 Tip: Before staring any service, you have to write a "app.service" file for it.
+It almost acts like the dockerfile (or docker-compose)

 ```shell
 vim  /etc/systemd/system/myapp.service